senthilkumarparamathma/MapReduceWordCount/README.md

 # MapReduceWordCount
-Word Count Program With MapReduce and Java
+Word Count Program With Hadoop MapReduce and Java